 About Gubbio

 Lack of sleep is one of the most critical health issues for the homeless.
-An average of 100 unhoused neighbors seek safety and rest on the pews in the sanctuary of St. John's the Evangelist in the Mission.
+An average of 100 unhoused neighbors seek safety and rest on cots in the sanctuary of St. John's the Evangelist in the Mission.
 No questions are asked when our guests walk into the churches; in an effort to remove all barriers to entry, there are no sign-in sheets or intake forms.
-No one is ever turned away; all are welcomed, respected and treated with dignity.
+All are welcomed, respected and treated with res.
 The spaces are all ADA accessible.
 Click here to watch a video of your body on no sleep by Buzzfeed.

 HISTORY OF THE GUBBIO PROJECT